 Sujatha Raman Canberra, Australia

-Sujatha Raman is associate professor and director of research at the Centre for Public Awareness of Science (CPAS), Australian National University.
+Sujatha Raman is professor and director of research at the Centre for Public Awareness of Science (CPAS), Australian National University.
 Her research explores the role of expertise and publics in policy; responsible innovation; and transitions in energy, environment and health from a transdisciplinary STS perspective.
-She is the former co-director of the Institute for Science & Society (ISS), University of Nottingham, UK and co-editor of Science and the Politics of Openness (2018).
+She is the UNESCO Chair-holder in Science Communication for Public Good.

 Managing Editor